Baltimore Post Conviction Lawyers With Nearly 100 Years' Combined Experience

 - Successful admission and completion of various programs offered by the Federal Bureau of Prisons

 - Obtaining sentencing relief through federal post-conviction petitions (28 U.S.C. § 2255) and/or Federal or State Coram Nobis petitions

 - Providing substantial assistance /cooperating with law enforcement or prosecutors after sentence

 Obtaining Relief through Coram Nobis Petitions

 There is also a right in Maryland to attack a conviction and sentence long after a client has served a sentence and completed parole or probation.
 This issue most commonly arises when permanent resident aliens or other undocumented individuals face deportation based on old offenses, or prior convictions need to be removed due to professional licensing, regulatory requirements, or educational or vocational goals.
-In these situations, Nathans & Biddle attorneys have successfully employed the writ of coram nobis to help our clients achieve freedom from the unexpected consequences of prior convictions.
-We have also had success in filing coram nobis petitions in appropriate cases.
+In these situations, Nathans & Ripke LLP attorneys have successfully employed the writ of Coram Nobis to help our clients achieve freedom from the unexpected consequences of prior convictions.
+We have also had success in filing Coram Nobis petitions in appropriate cases.

 Evaluating Grounds for Post Conviction and Coram Nobis Relief

 Below is a list of some of the legal issues that have formed the basis for our post-conviction and Coram Nobis victories:

 - Ineffective assistance of counsel (failure to properly investigate mental health defenses)